firefox-devtools/profiler/CONTRIBUTING.md

  - Record a profile using the menu button, and it should open up in your local environment automatically.

  #### 2. Use an existing profile:
  - On the web, replace the https://profiler.firefox.com with your local server, usually `http://localhost:4242`.
+Be sure that that the protocol is `http` and not `https` when running the server locally.
  - Alternatively, if a profile has been previously downloaded, drag and drop it to the loading screen.
 Compared to the previous solution, refreshing won't work with this particular solution.

 For more information on loading a profile, visit its [documentation](loading-in-profiles.md).